giangnguyen2412/Show-Attend-and-Tell-Pytorch-Implementation/README.md

 ![](./img/red_car_caption.png)

-- The caption seem to be a bit general since we are not training the model on BDD100K but on MS-COCO dataset instead.
-Next will be a short guide showing how to train this model on a custom dataset.
+- The caption seem to be a bit general since we are not training the model on BDD100K but on MS-COCO dataset instead. .
 If you want to know more about how dataset is processed, take a look here: https://machinelearningmastery.com/develop-a-deep-learning-caption-generation-model-in-python/
 - **It should be noted that at this time I run these commands, the epochs are just 10 (not the optimal epochs), then the caption might not be really good (BLEU-4  = 0.23), you could retrain longer to better your model.**

+- **Training on custom dataset, for example BDD100K, we need to prepare image dataset and caption dataset.
+You should replace the caption dataset dataset_coco.json to your caption file**

 # Contents